elico1233/-Soul-Transferring-/README.md

 ### Project Statement :

-Transfer or copy the consciousness, emotion, and personality of human to a non- biological object to make it stay forever.
+Transfer or copy the emotion, and personality of a human to a non- biological object by using the media technology.

-- Reason : Keep the “person” forever.

-- Benefit : The knowledge will not be gone and can be used in the future.

 ## Draft Sketches